ncatlab/nlab-content/pages/3/3/0/7/27033/content.md

 $$\prod_{f:\mathbb{N} \to \mathbb{2}} \left(\left(\sum_{x:\mathbb{N}} f(x) = 1\right) + \prod_{x:\mathbb{N}} f(x) = 0\right)$$

-Let us begin with the equivalence of the various truncated versions of the LPO with the usual untruncated version of the LPO.
+Let us begin with the equivalence of the various truncated versions of LPO with the usual untruncated version of LPO.

 \begin{theorem}
-The LPO implies the disjunction-untruncated LPO.
+LPO implies the disjunction-untruncated LPO.
 \end{theorem}

 This proof is due to Urs Schreiber from [here](https://nforum.ncatlab.org/discussion/18354/limited-principle-of-omniscience/?Focus=127196#Comment_127196).